Hillmon's 17 put Michigan women past S. Dakota in Sweet 16

 AP Sports Writer

-WICHITA, Kan.
-(AP) — Naz Hillmon had 17 points and 10 rebounds and Laila Phelia scored the go-ahead layup in the final minute for No. 3 Michigan, which beat No. 10 seed South Dakota 52-49 on Saturday night to reach the Elite Eight for the first time.

-Phelia scored 14 points and Leigha Brown added 10 for the Wolverines (25-6).
+The third-seeded Wolverines reached the Elite Eight for the first time with a 52-49 win over tenth-seeded South Dakota on Saturday night, helped by Naz Hillmon’s 17 points and 10 rebounds and Laila Phelia’s 14 points — including a go-ahead layup in the final minute.

+“We have players that came in here with this vision and this belief that they could do something incredibly special,” Michigan coach Kim Barnes Arico said.
+“They wanted to be a part of that Block M and that excellence, and here we are sitting at the table going to the Elite Eight.
+It’s just a dream like you could never imagine, but it’s people that came together and created something incredibly special.
+It’s awesome.”

-Michigan will play No. 1 seed Louisville on Monday with a trip to the Final Four at stake.
-Louisville defeated No. 4 seed Tennessee 76-64 earlier in the day.
+Michigan (25-6) will play No. 1 seed Louisville on Monday with a trip to the Final Four at stake.
+The teams met earlier this season on Dec.
+2, when Louisville beat Michigan 70-48.

+South Dakota (29-6) was trying to become just the fifth double-digit seed to reach the Elite Eight.
+The Coyotes had won 27 of 28 and were coming off a stunning upset of No. 2 seed Baylor.

+“It’s hard to lose,” South Dakota coach Dawn Plitzuweit said.
+“You always want one more.
+But it certainly wasn’t from a lack of effort, lack of anything.
+We just needed to make one more play in all reality.”

+Lamb said the fact that South Dakota had a historic season won’t ease her short-term pain.

+“Losing sucks for a lot of reasons,” she said.
+“I think one of those being you forget all the good stuff that happened, right?”

-With the crowd overwhelmingly on its side, the Coyotes held the Wolverines without a field goal for 3:40 to start the game, and led for much of the first half.
+The Coyotes nearly pulled off another win.
+With the crowd overwhelmingly on their side, they held the Wolverines without a field goal for 3:40 to start the game and led for much of the first half.

 Back-to-back 3-pointers by Grace Larkins put the Coyotes ahead 25-23 in the second quarter, and they led 26-24 at the break thanks to 11 points from Sjerven.
 Phelia, who had averaged just under nine points per game for the season, scored 12 in the first half to keep Michigan in the game.